protechanalysis/modelling_fufu_cde/README.md

 1. Map out the necessary entities, relationships and constraints: This should be a model (Any degree of abstraction is okay)
 2. Create a dimensional model:
-- Identify a business process of your choice
+- Identify a business process of choice
 - List the business question under the business process that was selected
 - Identify the grain, dimensions and fact.